awslabs/sagemaker-handwritten-text-recognition/README.md

 ## Getting Started with Amazon SageMaker

-### Get an AWS account

 You will need an AWS account to use this solution.
-Sign up for an account here (https://aws.amazon.com/).
+Sign up for an account [here](https://aws.amazon.com/).

-You will also need to have permission to use AWS CloudFormation (https://aws.amazon.com/cloudformation/) and to create all the resources detailed in the architecture section.
-All AWS permissions can be managed through AWS IAM (https://aws.amazon.com/iam/).
-Admin users will have the required permissions, but please contact your account's AWS administrator if your user account doesn't have the required permissions.
+To run this JumpStart 1P Solution and have the infrastructure deploy to your AWS account you will need to create an active SageMaker Studio instance (see Onboard to Amazon SageMaker Studio).
+When your Studio instance is Ready, use the instructions in SageMaker JumpStart to 1-Click Launch the solution.

+The solution artifacts are included in this GitHub repository for reference.

+*Note*: Solutions are available in most regions including us-west-2, and us-east-1.

+**Caution**: Cloning this GitHub repository and running the code manually could lead to unexpected issues!
+Use the AWS CloudFormation template.
+You'll get an Amazon SageMaker Notebook instance that's been correctly setup and configured to access the other resources in the solution.

 #### Architecture